Land Rover Defender: Land Rover Ninety and One Ten

-The 110 was launched in 1983, and the 90 followed in 1984.
-From 1984, wind-up windows were fitted (Series models and very early 110s had sliding panels), and a 2.5 L, 68 hp diesel engine was introduced.
+The One Ten was launched in 1983, and the Ninety followed in 1984.
+From 1984, wind-up windows were fitted (Initial 110s had sliding panels), and a 2.5 L, 68 hp diesel engine was introduced.
 This was based on the earlier 2.3 L engine, but had a more modern fuel-injection system as well as increased capacity.
 A low compression version of the 3.5 L V8 Range Rover engine improved performance.
 It was initially available in the 110 with a Range Rover LT95 four-speed transmission with integral transfer case and vacuum operated differential lock, then later in conjunction with a high strength "Santana" five-speed transmission.

+L315 model

+In recognition of a number of changes the Defender is designated as L315 Land Rover from model year 1987 to 2006.
 This period saw Land Rover market the utility Land Rover as a private recreational vehicle.
 While the basic pick-up, 4x4 and van versions were still working vehicles, the County 4x4s were sold as multi-purpose family vehicles, featuring improved interior trim and more comfortable seats.
 This change was reflected in Land Rover starting what had long been common practice in the car industry: detail changes and improvements to the County model from year to year in order to attract new buyers and to encourage existing owners to trade in for a new vehicle.
-These changes included different exterior styling graphics and colour options, and the introduction of new options, such as radio-cassette players, Rostyle wheels, headlamp wash and wipe systems, as well as accessories such as surfboard carriers and bike racks.
-The switch from leaf spring to coil spring suspension was a key part of the new model's success.
-It offered improved off-road ability, load capacity, handling and ride comfort.
+These changes included different exterior styling graphics and colour options, and the introduction of new options such as radio-cassette players, air-conditioning, Rostyle wheels, headlamp wash and wipe systems, as well as accessories such as surfboard carriers and bike racks.